Why Use This

 name: posthog-local-dev-loop

-Use when setting up a development environment, configuring test workflows,
+Use when setting up a development environment, mocking PostHog for tests,

-or establishing a fast iteration cycle with PostHog.
+or establishing a fast iteration cycle with posthog-js or posthog-node.

 allowed-tools: Read, Write, Edit, Bash(npm:*), Bash(pnpm:*), Grep